-Associated with each session, there is a string containing a unique identifier, which is referred to as value be the session id.
-The of the session id can obtained calling by jakarta.servlet.http.HttpSession.getId() and can be changed after creation by invoking jakarta.servlet.http.HttpServletRequest.changeSessionId().
+Associated with each session, there is a string containing a unique identifier, which is referred to as session id. value the session be obtained the The of id can by calling jakarta.servlet.http.HttpSession.getId() and can be changed after creation by invoking jakarta.servlet.http.HttpServletRequest.changeSessionId().